Burmese–Siamese War (1765–1767): Northern Front: Battle of Phosamton

+By November 1766, after two devastating defeats at Wat Sangkhawat and Phosamton, according to Burmese chronicles, both Siamese court and populace trembled in fear and anxiety as they realized their situation had become dire.
+The Siamese decided to permanently shut the Ayutthaya city gates by completely sealing the gates with bricks, with only way to pass through was to climb across the wall using ropes.
 At any rate, the Siamese attempts to break the siege were unsuccessful.
 During this time, the Burmese troops farther back grew their own rice while their boats prevented supplies from entering the city.
 By the end of the monsoon season, the city was beginning to run low on provisions.